safeledger logo

 Creating a legally valid CTPOA in the UAE involves a clear, sequential process.
 Each step builds upon the last, and performing them in the correct order is essential for the document’s acceptance by authorities.
 This “chain of validation” ensures the document is authentic and legally enforceable.

 In the UAE, Arabic is the official language of all legal proceedings.
-If the Child Travel Power of Attorney (CTPOA) is initially drafted in English or any other language, it must be translated into Arabic for legal use.
-This translation must be done exclusively by a legal translator certified by the UAE Ministry of Justice (MoJ).
+If the Child Travel Power of Attorney (CTPOA) is initially drafted in English or any other language, it must be translated into Arabic by a legal translator certified by the UAE Ministry of Justice (MoJ).
 The final version submitted to the notary must be in Arabic.

-The Child Travel Power of Attorney notarization is the step that gives the document its legal power within the UAE.
+The Child Travel Power of Attorney notarization gives the document its legal power within the UAE.
 Both parents or legal guardians must sign the drafted and translated POA in the presence of a UAE Notary Public.
-This can be done at a government Notary Public office or through licensed private notary services, which often offer both in-person and remote online notarization options.
+This can be done at a government Notary Public office or through a licensed private notary service.

 If the CTPOA will be used outside the UAE, notarization alone may not be sufficient.
 The document may require further validation through a Child Travel Power of Attorney attestation.
 This is a two-part process: